jarun/nnn/README.md

 - Navigation
   - Familiar shortcuts
   - *Navigate-as-you-type* mode
-  - Bookmarks support; mark and visit a directory
+  - Bookmarks support; pin and visit a directory
   - Jump HOME or to the last visited directory (as usual!)
   - Jump to initial dir, chdir prompt, cd ..... (with . as PWD)
   - Roll-over at edges, page through entries